 Housing will be available in Stanford undergraduate or graduate residences.
 More specific information will be added to the CSI website as we receive it from Stanford Summer Conferences.
 Further details will also be sent to accepted students in March.

-Students can still apply as long as their school transcripts are provided.
-If you are in 10th grade and have not taken the PSAT or you are an applicant who has taken one of the tests but has not received your scores, please upload a Word document or PDF with a brief statement stating why you do not have scores.
-You will need to submit delayed test scores to email@example.com as soon as you receive the score reports.
-All students, except international students who did not have the opportunity to take these tests, must provide their scores as soon as available.
-Applications will not be considered complete until test scores are received.
+If you are an applicant who has taken one of the tests but has not received your scores, please upload a Word document or PDF with a brief statement stating why you do not have scores and when you expect to receive your scores.
+You will need to submit delayed test scores to firstname.lastname@example.org as soon as you receive the score reports.
+Applications will be be considered incomplete until test scores are received.

 Stanford CSI is a clinically oriented internship and students may at times come in contact with patients during case studies (eg transplant patients on immune suppressant medications), standardized patients, clinicians and nurses, so it is important to know that they are healthy and do not have any communicable diseases, in particular tuberculosis.
 Documentation of a negative TB test (Mantoux or Quantiferon) within the preceding year is therefore required.
 If you have received the BCG tuberculosis vaccine, you will send need to send in a negative Quantiferon.

 Generally, classes start at 9am and end at 4pm every day.
 Over the course of the two-week session, students may have an earlier start time and later end time for classes.
 When these adjustments are necessary, students will be given advanced notice of the schedule change.

 Stanford Express Care and Stanford Emergency room are available to the students to seek care.
 Students are required to be covered individually or be on their parent’s insurance and those accepted will be required to show proof of coverage and a release for treatment for those under 18.